English

 Intent

 At Hampton Infant School we believe that a quality English curriculum should instil children with a love of reading, writing and discussion.
 A high-quality education in English will equip children with the skills to speak, read and write fluently so that they can communicate their ideas and emotions to others, and through their reading and listening, others can communicate with them.
-One of our priorities is ensuring children have the skills to decode and develop fluency in reading and develop their comprehension skills.
+One of our main priorities is ensuring children have the skills to decode and develop fluency in reading and develop their comprehension skills.
 We teach children to make the link between decoding and encoding and recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
-We also intend to create writers who can re-read, edit and improve their own writing, and enable pupils to be able to confidently use the essential skills of grammar, punctuation and spelling.
+We teach the children to become creative writers who can re-read, edit and improve their own writing, and enable pupils to become confident when using the essential skills of grammar, punctuation and spelling.

 We believe that children need to develop a secure knowledge-base in English to support them in all areas of learning.
 We know that a secure basis in literacy skills is vital to a high-quality education.